UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 	}

-Note that an "empty" parameter (which does not have a value) needs to be written with an explicit empty string due to the limitations of the JSON syntax.
+Note that an *empty* parameter (which does not have a value) needs to be written with an explicit empty string due to the limitations of the JSON syntax.